shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/371252) in GitLab 16.9 [with a flag](../../../administration/feature_flags.md) named `move_issue_children`.
 Disabled by default.
 > - [Enabled on GitLab.com and self-managed](https://gitlab.com/gitlab-org/gitlab/-/issues/371252) in GitLab 16.11.

-> - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/371252) in GitLab 17.3.
-Feature flag `move_issue_children` removed.
+FLAG:
+On self-managed GitLab, by default this feature is available.
+To hide the feature, an administrator can [disable the feature flag](../../../administration/feature_flags.md) named `move_issue_children`.
+On GitLab.com, this feature is available.

-When you move an issue to another project, all its child tasks are also moved to the target project and remain associated as child tasks on the moved issue.
+When this feature is enabled, when you move an issue to another project, all its child tasks are also moved to the target project and remain associated as child tasks on the moved issue.
 Each task is moved the same way as the parent, that is, it's closed in the original project and copied to the target project.